What Is the Role of Exercise with Parkinson's?

 Exercise is important for everyone, but especially for people with Parkinson’s disease (PD).
 Research has shown that exercise may reduce the risk of developing PD.1

-While exercise is important for everyone, exercise plays a crucial role in people with Parkinson’s disease (PD).
-Research has shown that exercise may have protective effects, reducing the risk of developing PD, and exercise has also been shown to relieve some of the motor symptoms of PD.
-Regular exercise is essential for people with PD to maintain balance and mobility, and it may help slow the progression of the disease.1,2
+Exercise has also been shown to relieve some of the motor symptoms of PD.
+Regular exercise helps people with PD to maintain balance and mobility.
+It may even help slow the progression of the disease.1

 - Improves heart and lung capacity

 - Improves quality of life

 There are many different types of exercise.
 Each kind can benefit a person with PD.
 In addition to variety, consistency and intensity are important.
 One study found that people with PD who regularly exercised for more than 6 months saw significant progress and benefits.4,5